Caeldeth/loures/Lore/Trystan-The-Gifts-Of-The-Gods.md

 #### Destruction Ritual

-With this spell, Luathas grants the supplicant arcane knowledge of ancient magicks, and looses those magicks on the worshipper's enemies.
+With this spell, Luathas grants the supplicant arcane knowledge of ancient magicks, and looses those magicks on the worshiper's enemies.

 #### Great Storm

-Lightning has long been a symbol of enlightenment, and with this prayer, Luathas rains enlightenment down upon the heads of all the supllcant's nearby enemies.
+Lightning has long been a symbol of enlightenment, and with this prayer, Luathas rains enlightenment down upon the heads of all the supplicant's nearby enemies.

 #### Awaken and Clear their Vision